axel3rd/mpg-coach-bot/README.md

 *Prerequisite: [java](https://www.java.com/fr/download/) should be installed and on your PATH.*

-Extract ZIP file and update the given `mpg.properties` file with your *MPG* credentials:
+Extract ZIP file and update the given `mpg.properties` file with your *MPG* credentials and main options:

     email = firstName.lastName@gmail.com
     password = foobar

+    # Auto update team ('false' by default, since v1.1)
+    team.update = true

 Depending your environment system, run `mpg-coach-bot.bat` (Windows) or `mpg-coach-bot.sh` (Linux).